FairwindsOps/rok8s-scripts/README.md

 We've created documentation for several different use cases and workflows where rok8s-scripts can help.

-* [Build and push Docker images](docs/docker.md) - This is the place to start to get a sense for rok8s-scripts project structure and a very basic use case
+* [Build and push Docker images](docs/docker.md) - This is the place to start to get a sense for rok8s-scripts project structure and a very basic use case.
 * [Deploy to Kubernetes](docs/without_helm.md) - Learn how to get your applications into staging and production.
-* [Deploy to Kubernetes with Helm](docs/helm.md) - If you've built a Helm chart for your application, rok8s-scripts is a great way to deploy your chart to staging and production
+* [Deploy to Kubernetes with Helm](docs/helm.md) - If you've built a Helm chart for your application, rok8s-scripts is a great way to deploy your chart to staging and production.
-* [Manage secrets](docs/secrets.md) - Learn how rok8s-scripts can simplify and secure your secret management workflows
+* [Manage secrets](docs/secrets.md) - Learn how rok8s-scripts can simplify and secure your secret management workflows.

 ### Cloud-specific Documentation
-* [Deploy to AWS](docs/aws.md) - Learn how to authenticate and deploy using rok8s-scripts with aws-cli
+* [Deploy to AWS](docs/aws.md) - Learn how to authenticate and deploy using rok8s-scripts with aws-cli.
-* [Deploy to GCP](docs/gcp.md) - Learn how to authenticate and deploy using rok8s-scripts with gcloud
+* [Deploy to GCP](docs/gcp.md) - Learn how to authenticate and deploy using rok8s-scripts with gcloud.

 ## Examples